Imbalances of the Respiratory System

 - Food allergy related to gut permeability, resulting in increased load on immune system, thereby increasing likelihood of developing additional allergies.

-- Obesity possible factor due to; increased leptin levels which may alter functioning of immune system and cause pro-inflammatory changes.
+- Obesity a possible factor due to; increased leptin levels which may alter functioning of immune system and cause pro-inflammatory changes.
 Breathing position may be more shallow and frequent which may be predisposing factor.
 Higher oestrogen levels due to excess adipose tissue.

 - Hygiene; excessive use of detergents/cleaning agents at home.
 Less time spent in natural surroundings, resulting in the immune system deprived of its learning tools, i.e., dealing with antigens.
 Natural antigens stimulate TH1 which is thought to be protective against asthma.
 Therefore the individual becomes TH2 dominant.
 Asthma and atopic conditions reflect an increased response of TH2 helper cells.